Last Updated on September 10, 2022 by Heally

 - Reducing inflammation

 - Burning fat

 Here’s what research says about the benefits of intermittent fasting.

-This has a number of beneficial effects.
+This has several beneficial effects.
 Internal hormone levels change to help your body access and burn fat.
 Intermittent fasting can even change gene expression, helping your body cope with stress and potentially helping prevent age-related mental decline, such as Alzheimer’s Disease.
-Short-term fasts can also help with a number of other issues, including promoting weight loss, reducing diabetes risk, protecting heart health and potentially even decreasing your risk of cancer.
+Short-term fasts can also help with several other issues, including promoting weight loss, reducing diabetes risk, protecting heart health, and potentially even decreasing your risk of cancer.

-Combined with a healthy diet, intermittent fasting can support weight loss in a number of ways.
+Combined with a healthy diet, intermittent fasting can support weight loss in several ways.
 First of all, when you carefully restrict and regulate your intake, you’ll tend to eat less.
 Over time, you’ll get used to relatively long periods without eating, which means less craving for unhealthy snacks that can derail your diet plan.